TheBrunoRM/ResourcePackTools/.github/ISSUE_TEMPLATE/bug_report.md

 Minecraft server version: Bukkit/Spigot/Paper 1.X.X

 **Errors**
-The errors that the plugin throws.
+The errors that the plugin throws (if any).
 ```
-Insert the error on this code block
+Insert the error on this code block.
 ```

 **Additional context**